eleven26/ss-check/README.md

 # ss-check

-A command line tool for checking shadowsocks's usability.
+A command line tool to check the usability of shadowsocks.

 Sometimes shadowsocks server can ping, but `ssserver` may not working at all, for this situation, we can use `ss-check` to check which config is working(By testing `curl http://www.google.com`).